python-poetry/poetry/docs/docs/basic-usage.md

 !!!note

-    The created virtualenv will use the Python executable for which `poetry` has been installed.
+    To create the virtualenv for the current project, Poetry will use the currently activated Python version.

-    What this means is if you project is Python 2.7 only you should install `poetry` for your global Python 2.7 executable and use it to manage your project.
+    To easily switch between Python versions, it is recommended to use [pyenv](https://github.com/pyenv/pyenv) or similar tools.

+    For instance, if you project is Python 2.7 only, a standard workflow would be:

+    ```bash
+    pyenv install 2.7.15
+    pyenv local 2.7.15  # Activate Python 2.7 for the current project
+    poetry install
+    ```